Engineering dynamically decoupled quantum simulations with trapped ions: Multi-ion tests

 \subsection{Dephasing test}

 It is desirable to check that these techniques extend to larger ion chains.
-As a minimal demonstration, we have prepared a chain of ten ions, individually initialized (with a single-spin addressing beam \cite{Lee2016a}) in a product state in which each spin has a definite value of $\sigma^x_j$, and evolved under a CPMG-type sequence:
+This requires a change in the methodology for determining $\overline{J_0}$ and $\tau$, which were previously found by a fit to an analytical form for the two-ion dynamics.
+For the following multi-ion studies, we calibrate $\overline{J_0}$ using the M\o{}lmer-S\o{}rensen formula (Eq.~\ref{eq:FullMSHamiltonian}) and Average Hamiltonian Theory, while $\tau$ is estimated from an exponential fit to an observable of the system that is conserved by the ideal Hamiltonian but modified by decoherence.
+As a minimal demonstration, we have prepared a chain of eleven ions, whose spin-spin interactions obey an approximate long-range power law with a similar nearest-neighbor spin-spin coupling as in the two-ion tests (see Appendix~\ref{sec:AppendixExperiment}).
+The spins are individually initialized (with a single-spin addressing beam \cite{Lee2016a}) in a product state in which each spin has a definite value of $\sigma^x_j$, and evolved under a CPMG-type sequence:

 To avoid errors associated with the rotations, we replace each bare rotation $R_{-y}(\pi)$ with a composite BB1 pulse \cite{Brown}.
-Ideally, this shows no dynamics, since the system is initialized in an eigenstate of $\mathcal{H}_{XX}$.
-While we take this trivial evolution for simplicity, with the addition of a small $B^y$ field this system realizes the interesting case of domain-wall confinement \cite{Tan2019}, which can result in a long-lived non-equilibrium state that is close to an eigenstate of definite $\sigma^x_j$.
+Ideally, this shows no dynamics, since the system is initialized in an eigenstate of $\mathcal{H}_{XX}$, making any effects of decoherence clearly identifiable.
+However, with the addition of a small $B^y$ field this system also exhibits domain-wall confinement \cite{Tan2019}, which can result in non-trivial, slow dynamics between the confined quasiparticles.
+As a result, we expect that this sequence provides a reasonable estimation of the coherence we could expect when studying an interesting many-body system.

 As shown in Fig.~\ref{fig:Fig4}, dynamical decoupling again greatly helps to preserve this state.
 This can be quantified with the generalized imbalance $\mathcal{I}(t)$, a spin-spin correlator reflecting the memory of the initial spin configuration \cite{Morong2021a}: